Olbee/google-dinosaur-ncurses-C-game/README.md

 # google-dinosaur-ncurses-game-on-C

-This is my first project on C.
+This is my first project in C.
-This is a console game released in December 2021.
+This is a console game, which was created in December 2021.

-Terrible code, even for the first experience.
+It has a terrible code, even for a first-time experience.
-But, as for me, a good idea of improvement on the well-known Google Dinosaur Game.
+However, as for me, it's a good idea of improving the famous Google Dinosaur Game.

-All information about the gameplay can be found in the documentation file.
+For detailed information about the gameplay, please refer to the documentation file.

-to compile: gcc -std=c11 -Wall -Werror -g    main.c  -lm -o main
+To compile the code, please use the following command: gcc -std=c11 -Wall -Werror -g    main.c  -lm -o main